top of page

 • 4 min read

-Updated: May 4, 2024
+Updated: May 27

 May 2022

-Once in a while we wear a cryptic expression which is really a smile being forced past arched brows, giving us a borderline constipated look.
-Laboured suppression of vaporous matters in polite company also evokes such hybrid expressions.
+Once in a while we wear a cryptic expression which is really a smile being forced past arched brows, giving us a constipated look.
+We are desperately suppressing fear, and the embarrassment of feeling that fear.

-To our object of awe and affection, this might be utterly puzzling – the creature is after all just a tiny speck in front of three looming monsters.
+To our object of awe and affection, this might be utterly puzzling.
+The creature is after all just a tiny speck in front of three looming monsters.
 Plus two of us look human, that most destructive of all species.
 I look almost human.
-The three of us have a wild code of conduct: no poking and prodding; no disturbing the habitat; and conversation only in whispers.
-Alas, being human, every now and then we are unable to contain that shriek of excitement – there are such wonders to behold at every step.
-At other times, we don’t know what to feel or express, like when we skid on moss or walk into a cobweb.
-To give you an idea of the confounding intensity of the moment, imagine that you have walked into a cobweb – face-first, and hopefully with mouth shut.
+The three of us have a code of conduct: no poking and prodding; no disturbing the habitat; and conversation only in whispers.

 You shuffle and scrabble frantically but can’t locate the spider.

 Kingdom with Class In the kingdom called Animalia, in the phylum called arthropod, the largest known population is that of the class called Insecta.
+They come in a seemingly endless variety of size, shape, colour, and purpose.

 Insects are critical to life on the planet.
 Without them doing all that they do, we won’t exist: they aerate soil, pollinate plant, act as bio-control agents by predating parasites, scavenge, and cause decomposition of the dead.

-Insects put food on our table.
+Insects (and funguses) put food on our table.

 They help create and clean up.
 They, along with microorganisms, are the ones doing the real recycling.
 Yet, we humans treat most insects with murderous revulsion and agitation.
 Our response to them, often comic, is actually tragic.

+So strange are we, we experience supernatural shudders when we see a butterfly or moth, we launch into rapturous clichés.
+Yet, we shun its baby, the caterpillar.
+In these three weeks, we came upon several different caterpillars, each with its unique coloration and bristles, their keep-off-me armour.
 A naturalist told me that the hairy ones generally turn into moths.
 This means that if I were a caterpillar, I’d likely not grow into a beautiful butterfly.
 This might be true of most humans were it not for the invention of the razor blade and the bridal overhaul where people are transformed into hairless and white creatures.
 Only humans are capable of such non-natural metamorphosis and where, at great expense, the outcome resembles elaborately painted alabaster.

 One wonders what it takes to shed all that paint and revert to one’s natural self.